nlitsme/idbutil/README.md

  * `<Root Node` -> prints the 10 records startng with the recordsbefore the rootnode.
  * `.0xff000001;N` -> prints the rootnode name entry.
  * `#1;N` -> prints the rootnode name entry.

+List the highest node and following record in the database in two different ways, the first: starting at the first record below `ffc00000`, and listing the next.
+The second: starting at the first record after `ffc00000`, and listing the previous:
+ * `--query "<#0xc00000"  --limit 2 --inc -v`
+ * `--query ">#0xc00000"  --limit 2 --dec -v`

+Note that this should be the nodeid in the `$ MAX NODE` record.

+List the last two records:
+ * `--limit 2 --dec  -v`

+List the first two records, the `$ MAX LINK` and `$ MAX NODE` records:
+ * `--limit 2 --inc -v`

 A full database dump